lbl-srg/obc/specification/source/codeGeneration.rst

-3. Import of the FMU-ME in the runtime environment, or translation of the CXF representation of the control sequence to the language used by the building automation system.
+3. Import of the FMU-ME in the runtime environment, or translation of the CXF representation of the control sequence to the language used by the target BAS.

-:numref:`fig_cod_exp` shows the process of exporting and importing control sequences.
+:numref:`fig_cod_exp` shows the process of creating a CDL control sequence and translating it into different target platforms.

 .. _fig_cod_exp:

 .. figure:: img/codeExport.*
    :width: 700 px

-   Overview of the code export and import of control sequences and verification tests.
+   Overview of CDL control sequence creation, verification and translation into differne target platforms.

 The next section describes three different approaches that can be used by control vendors